 Iwamoto-Watanabe Laboratory (IWL) is a research laboratory in Graduate School of Informatics and Engineering, the University of Electro-Communications (UEC).
 We design cryptographic algorithms and provide theoretical analyses of current cryptographic protocols by mathematical tools such as complexity theory and information theory.
 We aim to consider every angle of security sysmtes in collaboration with Sakiyama-Miyahara Lab., Li Lab., and Sugawara Lab., which are laboratries that mainly focus on hardware security.

 A paper on multi-designated receiver authentication codes was accepted to IEICE Transactions on Fundamentals of Electronics, Communications and Computer Sciences.

-A paper on identity-based encryption was accepted to IEICE Transactions on Fundamentals of Electronics, Communications and Computer Sciences.
+A paper on searchable encryption was accepted to IEICE Transactions on Fundamentals of Electronics, Communications and Computer Sciences.

-A paper on revocable identity-based encryption was accepted to Designs, Codes and Cryptography.
+A paper on card-based cryptography was accepted to New Generation Computing.